 9. Digital Preservation

-A full archival copy of all MRE Press publications is deposited in National Library Board in electronic format.
+A full archival copy of all MRE Press journal content is deposited in electronic format into National Library Board.

-For the purposes of record-keeping, MRE Press retains copies of submitted manuscripts and supporting files.
+Note: For the purposes of record-keeping, MRE Press journal retains copies of submitted manuscripts and supporting files.
 However, for articles that are rejected we will comply with requests from authors to delete files.